 Indigenous Australian and First Nations cultural performers from around the world take to the stage each night, for dance and theatrical performances in the Kabarrijbi Wangkijbi Spectacular – The Coming Together of Nations.

 And then there’s the music, headlined by Australian music royalty.
-Troy Cassar-Daley, Kasey Chambers and Shane Howard have performed at the Festival, together with local and international Indigenous musicians.
+Troy Cassar-Daley, Kasey Chambers and Shane Howard have previously performed at the Festival, together with local and international Indigenous musicians.

 If the authentic Outback experience is what you’re looking for, the Gulf Country Frontier Days Festival is a Must Do for you!